Pleanog/story_cube_hardware/README.md

 sudo rm -rf audio

 ## 6. Pi Connect (Optional)
 You can use Pi Connect to access and manage your Pi remotely.

-Visit Pi Connect Devices to link your Pi.
-Use Pi Connect to access the Pi via an easy-to-use web interface.